trufflesecurity/trufflehog/README.md

 ...
 ```

-## Example 2: Scan a GitHub Org for only verified secrets
+## 2: Scan a GitHub Org for only verified secrets

 ```bash
 trufflehog github --org=trufflesecurity --only-verified
 ```

-## Example 3: Scan a GitHub Repo for only verified keys and get JSON output
+## 3: Scan a GitHub Repo for only verified keys and get JSON output

 Command: